the time has come to

 Your Ancient emanates an Aura from the tile it is standing on.
 The Aura extends to the 8 spaces immediately surrounding your Ancient.

-You can only place new tiles in spaces within your Aura.
+You can only place tiles in spaces within your Aura.

-During your turn, you take Actions by spending two types of resources: Manna and Trees.
+During your turn, you take Actions by spending two types of resources: Manna and Terra.
 Both are generated at the start of your turn, though they function differently:

 Manna is tracked on the Manna tracker on your side of the board.
 They do not carry over to your next turn, and you cannot have more than 8 Manna at any given time.

-Trees are drawn from your Forest Deck and kept in front of you as tokens.
-You can retain the Trees you don't spend on your turn.
-The number you can retain is the same as the number you gained.
+Terra are drawn from your reserve and kept in front of you as tokens.
+If you don't spend all your Terra on your turn, you can retain them until your next turn.
+The maximum number of Terra you can retain is same as the number you gained at the start of your turn.
+If you have more Terra than you are allowed to retain, you must return the surplus to your reserve.

 THE PLAYER'S TURN